Compliance with HIPAA Security Rules

 Overview Classify & Find PHI Encrypt, Obfuscate, More Risk Score Generalize Services

-To safeguard Protected Health Information (PHI) subject to the HIPAA Safe Harbor Security rule, regulations like 45 CFR 164.312 and 170.210 specify encryption or hashing of 18 key identifiers.
-IRI software supports this rule with those and other PHI-obfuscating functions.
+PHI subject to the HIPAA Safe Harbor security rule, regulations like 45 CFR 164.312 and 170.210 specify encryption or hashing of 18 key (direct, unique) identifiers.
+IRI software supports this rule with its HIPAA data masking tools and their many included PHI obfuscation functions.

-More specifically, built-in data discovery, classification and masking functions in the IRI FieldShield, DarkShield, and CellShield products -- or the IRI Voracity platform which includes them -- help you find, catalog, and de-identify PHI in structured and unstructured data sources automatically.
-These include RDBs, flat files, NoSQL DBs, Excel, PDF and Word, HL7, X12 and FHIR EDI files, DICOM and other image file formats.
+More specifically, the built-in data discovery, classification and masking functions in the IRI FieldShield, DarkShield, and CellShield products -- or the IRI Voracity platform which includes them -- help you find, catalog, and de-identify PHI in structured, semi-structured, and unstructured data sources automatically.
+These sources (whether in your on-premise network or cloud infrastucture) include relational and NoSQL databases, flat files, Excel, PDF and Word documents, powerpoint presentations, HL7, X12 and FHIR EDI files, DICOM studies and other image file formats.

 PHI List